-- (1) the conduct of a councillor is inappropriate conduct if the conduct contravenes - (a) a behavioural standard; or - (b) a policy, procedure or resolution of the local government. - (2) Also, the conduct of a councillor is inappropriate conduct if - the conduct contravenes an order of the chairperson of a local government meeting for the councillor to leave and stay away from the place at which the meeting is being held; or - (b) it is part of a course of conduct at local government meetings leading to orders for the councillor's unsuitable meeting conduct being made on 3 occasions within a period of 1 year.

-- (3) For subsection (2)(b), the conduct that led to the orders being made, taken together, is the inappropriate conduct. - (4) However, inappropriate conduct does not include conduct that is - (a) unsuitable meeting conduct, to the extent the conduct is not mentioned in subsection (2); or - (b) misconduct; or - (c) corrupt conduct.
+- (1) the conduct of a councillor is inappropriate conduct if the conduct contravenes - (a) a behavioural standard; or - (b) a policy, procedure or resolution of the local government. - (2) Also, the conduct of a councillor is inappropriate conduct if - (a) the conduct contravenes an order of the chairperson of a local government meeting for the councillor to leave and stay away from the place at which the meeting is being held; or - (b) it is part of a course of conduct at local government meetings leading to orders for the councillor's unsuitable meeting conduct being made on 3 occasions within a period of 1 year. - (3) For subsection (2)(b), the conduct that led to the orders being made, taken together, is the inappropriate conduct. - (4) However, inappropriate conduct does not include conduct that is - (a) unsuitable meeting conduct, to the extent the conduct is not mentioned in subsection (2); or - (b) misconduct; or - (b) (c) corrupt conduct.

-A complaint about the failure to comply with these guidelines by a councillor may be considered inappropriate conduct per s150K) of the Act and will be referred to the Assessor and dealt with in accordance with Chapter 5A Councillor Conduct of the Act.
+A complaint about the failure to comply with these guidelines by a councillor (other than the mayor or deputy mayor) will-may be considered inappropriate conduct per s176 (4)(as150K) of the Act and render a councillor liable to disciplinary action as per section 181 of the Act. and will be referred to the Assessor and dealt with in accordance with Chapter 5A Councillor Conduct of the Act.